Trip Facts

 Trip overview

-This is not a luxury ride.
-It’s a real motorbike journey into one of Nepal’s most isolated corners—Humla and the upper Limi Valley—where the road ends and the mountains take over.
+The Mt Kailash View Motorbike Tour is not a luxury ride.
+It’s a real journey into one of Nepal’s most isolated corners, Humla and the upper Limi Valley, where the road ends and the mountains take over.

-If you’re looking for an authentic motorbike adventure to Mt Kailash view, this is as real as it gets.
+If you’re looking for an authentic Mt Kailash motorbike adventure from Nepal, this is as real as it gets.

 Mt Kailash View Motorbike Tour: Kathmandu to Limi Valley, Nepal Highlights